-Science has since disproven the idea that you can make naturally decaffeinated tea with a hot water rinse as described above.
-Worse yet, science has shown that this kind of preparation method removes many of the antioxidants, but very little of the caffeine.
+Science has not only disproven the idea that you can make naturally decaffeinated tea with a hot water rinse but also, worse yet, studies have shown that this kind of preparation method removes many of the antioxidants.

-- Try a naturally caffeine-free herbal tea instead.
+You can try a naturally caffeine-free herbal tea (which doesn’t really contain tea) instead.
 Unless it is blended with tea leaves, these tisanes will not contain caffeine.
 Rooibos tea is another caffeine-free option that offers a complex flavor many tea lovers enjoy.

 If you are okay with a beverage that is almost caffeine-free, select a tea that is naturally low in caffeine, such as a white tea from Fujian or a "twig tea" like Hojicha or Kukicha.
 You can also opt for tea blends that contain caffeine-free herbs in lieu of some of the tea, such as Moroccan mint or masala chai.

 For a more straightforward approach, you can buy commercially decaffeinated teas.
 You will just want to pay attention to the labels so you are aware of how much caffeine you're drinking.
 Another alternative, which may be challenging if tea is your beverage of choice, is to consider drinking less tea overall—drink better quality tea and savor each sip.